universal-ember/ember-primitives/docs-app/public/docs/3-components/switch.md

 # Switch

-The Switch component is a user interface element used for toggling between two states, such as on/off or true/false.
+The Switch component is a user interface element used for toggling between two states.
 It consists of a track and a handle that can be interacted with to change the state.
 The Switch is commonly used in forms, settings screens, and preference panels to control features or settings.

 `<Switch />` can be used in any design system.